 - Sixty Verses of Reasoning (Rigs-pa drug-cu-pa, Skt.
 Yuktishashtika).

-Included among his Collections of Praise are:
+Included among his Collected Works of Praise are:

 - Praise to the Sphere of Reality (Chos-dbyings bstod-pa, Skt.
 Dharmadhatu-stava)